Krasjet/karasu/README.md

 # karasu

-[karasu](https://github.com/Krasjet/karasu) (カラス) is a self-hosted remote communication system designed for mathematicians and myself. karasu is expected to be accompanied by [kamome](https://github.com/Krasjet/kamome) (カモメ), the editor and style­sheets for karasu.
+[karasu](https://github.com/Krasjet/karasu) is a self-hosted remote communication system designed for mathematicians and myself. karasu is expected to be accompanied by [kamome](https://github.com/Krasjet/kamome), the editor and style­sheets for karasu.

 Due to the limitations of GitHub's Markdown.
 Please see [**here**](https://krasjet.com/voice/karasu/) for detailed introduction.